ngageoint/mage-server/README.md

     * provison - device provisioning strategy
         * strategy - provision strategy name.
 Provisioning strategy name maps to file name in provisioning directory
 * server - Server based configuration.
 Not exposed to client
-    * userBaseDirectory - root directory in which to store user avatar media
-    * iconBaseDirectory - root directory in which to store user map icon media
-    * token - client token information.
-MAGE api is token based, upon authentication users will be issued a token.
-Token must be present in all subsequent api requests.
-        * expiration - token expiration in seconds.
-Time at which token will expire.
     * locationServices
         * userCollectionLocationLimit - user locations are stored in 2 different collections.
 This is the limit for the capped locations.
-    * attachment
-        * baseDirectory - root directory in which to store attachment media, i.e. images, videos and voice
-    * mongodb
-        * host - host in which mongodb is running
-        * port - port in which mongodb is running
-        * db - mongodb database name in which to store MAGE data
-        * poolSize - mongodb connection pool size for this plugin

 ```json
 {